 - Electric: Switch the circuit breaker for the water heater to the OFF position.

 - TURN OFF WATER SUPPLY.
 Turn the handle on the water valve CLOCKWISE until it stops.
 If the water does not stop, turn off the main water valve for the entire house.

 - DRAIN WATER HEATER.
 Attach a hose to the drain valve at the bottom of the tank.
 Run the other end of the hose to a lower place where you can drain rusty, hot water without causing damage.
 Open a hot water faucet in the house to let air into the tank.

 - OPEN THE RELIEF VALVE.
 Flip handle so it is sticking straight out or up.
 (CAUTION: Scalding hot water).

-Call Horizon Services With Your Water Heater Questions or To Schedule Emergency Service!
+Contact Horizon Services To Schedule Emergency Service!

 For Fast, Friendly Service – 24 Hours a Day/7 Days a Week:

 Horizon Services: The only full-service plumbing, heating, air conditioning, drain cleaning and sewer and water line replacement company in Delaware, Southeastern Pennsylvania, New Jersey and Northeastern Maryland that guarantees on-time service, up-front pricing and the job done right and clean the first time!